VegaDeftwing/OpGuidesHugoSrc/content/Engineering/11-math.md

 {{< /katex >}}

-where in the last option the bar implies the perentheses.
+where in the last option the bar implies the parentheses.

 ### Simplification